 Almost 40 per cent of the total population of Jordan lives in the Greater Amman Municipality (GAM).
-Additionally, the Municipality is home to around one third of all Syrian nationals registered in Jordan.
+Additionally, the Greater Amman Municipality is home to around one third of all Syrian nationals registered in Jordan.
 The sharp rise in population is coupled with accelerated waste generation, placing considerable pressure on the waste management systems within the country, particularly in Amman.
 Virtually all the waste collected in Amman is deposited at the Al Ghabawi sanitary landfill without any kind of processing.
-Currently, less than three per cent of recyclables are recovered through the informal economy.
-The Greater Amman Municipality is aware of the problem, however its personnel lack the practical expertise and resources to drive the required modernisation of the waste sector, particularly the separation and treatment of recyclables in order to mitigate climate change.
+Currently, less than three per cent of recyclables are recovered mainly through informal economy.
+The Greater Amman Municipality is aware of the problem, however, their personnel lack the practical expertise and the resources to drive the required modernisation of the waste sector in order to mitigate climate change, particularly in the separation and treatment of recyclables.

 The conditions for the implementation of a circular economy that protects the climate and conserves resources are created in the Greater Amman Municipality.

-The project focuses on the separation and treatment of recyclables and reduction of greenhouse gas emissions.
+The project focuses on separation and treatment of recyclables and organic material, and the reduction of greenhouse gas emissions.

-The project follows a holistic approach and targets different levels.
-The intervention area “Circular economy in the solid waste management sector” aims to improve the separated collection and treatment of recyclables within GAM.
+The intervention area “circular economy in the solid waste management sector” aims to improve the separated collection and treatment of recyclables and organic material within GAM.
 Thus, in three selected pilot areas, different models of separate collection and options for treatment are tested.
-Based on the experiences, holes in the legal and regulatory framework are to be uncovered with the partners.
+Based on the experiences, gaps in the legal and regulatory framework are to be defined with the partners.

 Simultaneously, different approaches to the climate-friendly utilisation of recyclables in the waste cycle system of GAM are tested.
 Based on market analysis, potential customers for recyclables are identified, conditions and processes of existing treatment plants for recyclables are verified, and necessary improvements are determined.
 If required, support to improve operational processes and to rehabilitate defect facilities will be provided.

-The project cooperates closely with other waste projects that are implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in Jordan as well as with national and international implementing organisations and donors, and particularly with Kreditanstalt für Wiederaufbau (KfW).
+The project cooperates closely with other Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH waste projects in Jordan as well as with national and international implementing organisations and donors, particularly with Kreditanstalt für Wiederaufbau (KfW).

-In two residential and in one commercial pilot area in GAM, several options for separate collection of recyclables in circular economy are tested.
-Based on the experiences from the pilot tests, an upscaling concept for implementation of separate collection in GAM is developed.
+In two residential and in one commercial pilot area in the GAM, several options for the separate collection of recyclables in a circular economy are tested.
+Based on the experiences from the pilot tests, an upscaling concept for implementation of separate collection in the GAM is developed.

-Approaches for treatment and recovery of recyclables for climate protection are tested in GAM’s circular economy.
+Approaches for the treatment and recovery of recyclables and organic material for climate protection are tested in the GAM’s circular economy.
 A concept for improved treatment and recovery of recyclables is coordinated with the private sector.